 Capital.
-Savings and loan holding companies have historically not been subject to specific regulatory capital requirements.
-The Dodd-Frank Act required the Federal Reserve Board to promulgate consolidated capital requirements for depository institution holding companies that are no less stringent, both quantitatively and in terms of components of capital, than those applicable to institutions themselves.
-Consolidated regulatory capital requirements identical to those applicable to the subsidiary depository institutions applied to savings and loan holding companies as of January 1, 2015.
-As is the case with institutions themselves, the capital conservation buffer for savings and loan holding companies was phased in between 2016 and 2019.
-However, legislation enacted in May 2018 required the Federal Reserve Board to raise the threshold of its "small holding company" exception to the applicability of consolidated holding company capital requirements from \$1 billion of consolidated assets to \$3 billion of consolidated assets.
-That change became effective in August 2018.
+Consolidated regulatory capital requirements identical to those applicable to the subsidiary depository institutions apply to savings and loan holding companies.
+However, consolidated assets of \$3 billion is the threshold of the "small holding company" exception to the applicability of consolidated holding company capital requirements.
 Consequently, holding companies with less than \$3 billion of consolidated assets, including Territorial Bancorp, Inc., are generally not subject to the requirements unless otherwise advised by the Federal Reserve Board.